Baraily: Transport

-Bareli is located beside National Highway 12 (NH-12), which connects it with the state capital Bhopal and Jabalpur and it starts form Jaipur to Jabalpur.
-The distance from Bhopal to Bareli is 120 km and from Bareli to Jabalpur is 200 km.
+Baraily is located beside National Highway 12 (NH-12), which connects it with the state capital Bhopal and Jabalpur and it starts form Jaipur to Jabalpur.
+The distance from Bhopal to Baraily is 120 km and from Baraily to Jabalpur is 200 km.
 It is also connected to other cities including Jaipur, Kota, Pipariya, Pachmarhi, Begumganj and Sagar.
-Bareli do not have railway connection but it is richly connected by roadways, some of the roadways companies connecting the routes are Shubham Travels, Atwal Travels, RK Verma etc. Nearest Railway Station is Pipariya which is 40 km from Bareli and nearest airport from Bareli is Raja Bhoj International Airport Bhopal.
+Baraily do not have railway connection but it is richly connected by roadways, some of the roadways companies connecting the routes are Shubham Travels, Atwal Travels, RK Verma etc. Nearest Railway Station is Pipariya which is 40 km from Baraily and nearest airport from Baraily is Raja Bhoj International Airport Bhopal.

 Geography

-Bareli is located at 23.0°.23°°N 78.13°.48°°E.[1] It has an average elevation of 492 metres (1614 feet).
+Baraily is located at 23.0°.23°°N 78.13°.48°°E.[1] It has an average elevation of 492 metres (1614 feet).

 Demographics

-As of 2001 India census, Bareli had a population of 25,216.
+As of 2001 India census, Baraily had a population of 25,216.
 Males constitute 53% of the population and females 47%.
 Baraily has an average literacy rate of 69%, higher than the national average of 59.5%; with 58% of the males and 42% of females literate.
 15% of the population is under 6 years of age.

-As per 2011 census, Bareli had total population of 34,663.
+As per 2011 census, Baraily had total population of 34,663.